csci265-team/HiddenFrame/documentation/design.md

 ## 6. Network Design

 ## 7. User Account Design
+We will utilize a database to store user account information and hashed passwords.
+This will be a very simple subsystem it is only required to respond to a few types of system requests.
+When a user attempts to login, username and passwords will be passed through the frontend via our API server to the database.
+The database will then query it's entries and check if the provided password matches then username.
+The database will then return the result to the API Server.

+The API server will be responsible for ensuring that users requesting access to resources are only able to access resources for which they have permissions.
+This will likely be implemented by a token exchange.
 ## 8. Other Design Elements
 ### 8.1 Project Directory Structure
 A few guidelines for Project HiddenFrame's Directory structure are laid out in the standards document.
 Beyond what is listed there we will utilize the following structure (note documentation is included in the FS but no other files are):